naapak/sherpa-widget/README.md

 # Widget

 This is a Angular Widget for Sherpa Travel Requirement.
-There are css styling issues.
-You may download the shepa-widget.js and implement into your site by adding `<sherpa-widget></sherpa-widget>` to you DOM will initiate the widget.
+There are CSS styling issues.
+You may download the shepa-widget.js and implement into your site by adding `<sherpa-widget></sherpa-widget>` to you DOM, this will initiate the widget.

 Options that are to be passed with setAttribute "content" on sherpa-widget are :-